The Theta SVX Jacket has been discontinued. If you're looking for something new, check out the best waterproof jackets for 2020.

 Adjustment is simple enough using the elasticated adjusters located on either side of the main zip - beside your cheeks, at the base of the neck and back of the head.
 Which allows the hood to be cinched down to your satisfaction, nice and snugly.
 Even when a helmet isn't being worn.

-Pleasingly the Theta SVX is less minimalist on the feature count when compared to the more climbing specific Alpha SV.
+It pleases me that the Theta SVX is less minimalist on the feature count when compared to the more climbing specific Alpha SV.
 With its six pockets: 2 - backpack or climbing harness compatible hand pockets; 1 - Napoleon chest pocket; 1 - upper sleeve pocket; 1 - internal mesh pocket; 1 - internal zipped pocket.
 Some of which are of reasonable size, though the hand, internal zipped and upper sleeve pockets would be more useful if they were a little bit larger.
 Particularly for when Winter gloves or mitts are being worn.

 Large two-way pit-zips allow for great ventilation control.
 And the glove-friendly over-sized zipper-pulls/tabs are a boon, especially when the Mercury plummets.